queryverse/DataValues.jl/README.md

 a PR or an issue so that we can add those methods.

-My expectation is that eventually one of these approaches (``.`` lifting and whitelist lifting) will be picked as the only support one, or maybe someone will find a third, even better option.
+My expectation is that eventually one of these approaches (``.`` lifting and whitelist lifting) will be picked as the only supported one, or maybe someone will find a third, even better option.

 Feedback on these two options would be most welcome.
 In particular, I would